Skip to content

 • proof of contractor insurance

-• clear responsibility for paying contractors
+• clear responsibility in the lease for paying contractors and discharging liens

 Change orders: budget killers